 S4 and S6

 Selective room cleaning is a function on the Mi Home App that allows users to choose which room the robot vac will clean.
-This is particularly handy when you’d like the robot to focus on high-traffic areas like hallways and living rooms.
-The S4 and S6 have this feature; all you need to do is download the app, and you’re all set!
+It is handy when you’d like the robot to focus on high-traffic areas like hallways and living rooms.
+The S4 and S6 have this feature; just download the app, and you’re all set!

 Sadly, the S5 does not.
-This doesn’t mean you can’t keep the robot focused on one room, but it will take some time.
+It doesn’t mean you can’t keep the robot focused on one room, but it will take some time.
 First, you need to open the map and create digital barriers, locking the robot in one room.
-It works similar to selective room cleaning, but it’s just a bit more time-consuming.
+It works similar to selective room cleaning, but it’s just more time-consuming.

-Conclusion: Even though you can get the same type of focused cleaning on the S5 as you could with the S5 and S6, the convenience of tapping on your phone’s screen to direct the robot to a certain room is a heck of a lot easier than setting up virtual barriers.
-Plus, you don’t need to take into account the starting position of the robot-like you would with the S5.
+Conclusion: Even though you can get the same type of focused cleaning on the S5 as you could with the S5 and S6, the convenience of tapping on your phone’s screen to direct the robot to a particular room is a heck of a lot easier than setting up virtual barriers.
+Plus, you don’t need to take into account the starting position of the robot like you would with the S5.

 Recharge and Resume

 Recharge and resume add the most convenience to any robot vacuum cleaner.
 If the Roborock S4’s battery is running low on juice, it’ll stop what it’s doing and head straight to its charging dock to refuel.
 After the battery has reached maximum capacity, the S4 will disengage from the dock and pick up where it left off.

 Both the S5 and S6 have auto-recharge and -resume, but the difference is how much time it spends on the dock.
 The S4 waits until the battery is full – usually between 4 and 5 hours of charging – before working.
 The S5 and S6, on the other hand, recharge until the battery is at 80% – roughly 3 to 4 hours on the dock – to complete its unfinished cleaning cycle.